SpektroAudio/NGEN-UserManual/docs/hardwarecontrols.md

 ## Shortcuts

-A list of shortcuts available is available on the [Menu Navigation](menunavigation.md#shortcuts) page.
+A list of shortcuts available is available on the [Shortcuts](shortcuts.md) page.

 ---